 Michelle Nuetzmann ’16

 Michelle Nuetzmann was awarded a Fulbright English Teaching Assistantship to teach in Germany.
-This placement in Germany comes after a one-month high school exchange to Germany and a semester in Munich in spring-summer 2015.
-Michelle also traveled to China as part of a J-Term class focusing on music and culture.
-Following her time abroad, Michelle plans to work and travel while deciding on a field of graduate study, with the hopes of one day becoming a college professor.
+This placement in Germany came after a one-month high school exchange to Germany and a semester in Munich in spring-summer 2015.
+Ms. Nuetzmann also traveled to China as part of a J-Term class focusing on music and culture.
+Following her time abroad, she has been working in Illinois with an eye to enter graduate school in the coming years.

 Read more about Ms. Nuetzmann